 If you are interested in computer science skills (requiring a device), LEGO™ Education offers camps and afterschool activities for elementary and middle school students.
 LEGO Education camps are written for 4 days a week, 6 hours a day, for one or two weeks with students working with a partner but are easily adapted to fit with your program.
 In addition, LEGO Education offers Professional Development so everyone is ready to deliver a great experience to the kids.

-Join us to learn about the possibilities.
+In this recording, you can learn about the possibilities.
 You will enjoy some hands-on activities to get you thinking about what you can do and see how you can get the students’ hands and minds fully engaged.
-Looking forward to hands-on, playful activities!

 About our Guest: